DTStack/molecule/website/docs/guides/extend-color-theme.md

 Resolving deltas: 100% (2830/2830), done.
 ```

-After the download is complete, we can see:
+After the download is completed, we can see:

 ```shell
 $ tree -L 2  ./src